pschaus/LINFO1121/source/part4/ex1.rst

 Exercise 4.1.1
 """"""""""""""

-Name at least four different implementations of a dictionary (table of symbols).
+Name at least four different implementations of a symbol table (dictionary).
-Specify, in each case, what are the main properties of these implementations.
+Specify the main properties of each implementation.
-In which case(s) are they interesting?
+In which scenario(s) are they most appropriate?
-What are the computational complexities of their main methods?
+What are the time complexities of their main operations?

 .. answer::